FAQs for Complainants on Title IX Reporting Process

-Often there will be two investigators present during the interview.
-One will be primarily responsible for asking questions.
-The investigators will ask about what happened, requesting more details than during the intake interview with the Title IX Coordinator.
+The investigator will ask about what happened, requesting more details than during the intake interview with the Title IX Coordinator.
 They will also request the names of witnesses and other evidence that you might have, such as text messages, emails, or photos.

 You will have the right to have an advisor of your choice present during the interview.

 What does the advisor do during the process?